heremaps/xyz-documentation/docs/cli/xyz-shapefiles-docs.md

 	mapshaper my_geodata.shp -o format=geojson - | here xyz upload spaceID -p property_name -t specific_tag -s

+(If you see unusual errors when piping from `mapshaper` to XYZ, you may have more success keeping the conversion and uploading as separate steps.)

 ### HERE XYZ QGIS plugin